lstig/kubernetes-the-hard-way-automated/README.md

 ![Cluster Diagram](img/diagram.png)

-> _the ipaddresses shown above may not match your environment_
+> _the ip addresses shown above may not match your environment_

 Setup
 ---